wrr/drop/README.md

 The default Drop config makes the current working directory available for reading and writing (with the exception of the `.git` subdir), so you can start Claude Code, ask it to make changes, compile and run the project.
-Claude, like all programs that run in Drop is sandboxed, it can mess files in your project directory, but not other files in your system.
+Claude, like all programs that run in Drop, is sandboxed, it can mess files in your project directory, but not other files in your system.
 Let's demonstrate this: